Best Bhutan Holiday Packages

 Tourism in Bhutan

 In 1991, The Royal Government of Bhutan privatized the tourist sector, which had previously been run completely by the government.
 Today the market is thriving, with a large number of tour operators in business.
 All tourists in the country are carried out according to the principle of sustainability.
 The total number of tourists allowed to visit Bhutan is limited for the prominent protection of the natural environment, the preservation of the lifestyle of the Bhutanese people, and also avoiding the disruption caused to the socio-financial balance.

 The Royal Government of Bhutan insists that all the foreign tourists (excluding Indian Nationals) paying a visit to Bhutan must engage with a packaged scenic tour, with a pre-planned itinerary executing a planned structure to spend a vacation.
 If traveling in a group isn't your style, there are particular provisions for an independent traveler.
-You may obtain a little bit even more freedom taking a trip without a group, however, your tour operator to establish standards wherefore you would love to see and do during Bhutan Holidays.
+You may obtain a little bit even more freedom taking a trip without a group, however, your travel agents in bhutan to establish standards wherefore you would love to see and do during Bhutan Holidays.

 Tourism in Bhutan started in 1974, when the Federal government of Bhutan, in an initiative to raise income and to promote Bhutanese unique culture & traditions to the outside world, opened its isolated nation to foreigners.
 In 1974, 287 tourists visited Bhutan.
 The number of tourists visiting Bhutan increased to 2,850 in 1992 and also increased dramatically to 7,158 in 1999.
 By the late 1980s tourism contributed over 2 Million Dollars in annual revenue.